NOTE: This guide is for VPS (cPanel/WHM) and Blaze Server products with EasyApache 4

 If your server is using EasyApache 3 and you wish to upgrade to EA4 click here for the official cPanel guide (if you're on a Managed VPS put through a support ticket and we'll do it for you) however if you don't wish to upgrade click here for our guide for editing PHP settings from WHM.

-If you have a Personal, Business or Reseller hosting account click here for a guide on changing PHP settings and version.
+If you have a Web Hosting or Reseller hosting account click here for a guide on changing PHP settings and version.

 A Note on PHP 7: PHP 7 is a big leap from the 5 series and provides up to a 50% speed boost and 50% reduced memory usage.
 It is also more secure than PHP 5.
 Further to this, it is actively being worked on meaning it will continue to receive speed and security updates.
 Some older sites may have compatibility problems with PHP 7, while 5.6 is far more compatible.
 We do recommend moving to 7 and if you have any incompatible themes/plugins you may want to look for alternates as PHP5 is due to stop receiving security updates within a few months and PHP7 will make sure your website is faster, safer and more future proof.